The Lake District

 There's a big pond called Blea Tarn somewhere around there which was pretty good too.

 - Statistically speaking, there's only one actual lake in the Lake District and that's Lake Bassenthwaite.
 All the others including the popular Windermere, Coniston, Ullswater and Derwent are meres or waters.

-- The Lake District is in the county of Cumbria which is home to more microbreweries than any other British county, as well as several Michelin, starred restaurants.
+- The Lake District is in the county of Cumbria which is home to more microbreweries than any other British county.

 - A graphite mine at Seathwaite, first discovered in the 1550s, provided the natural resource required to make the worlds very first pencil.
 The history of this humble item of stationery is charted at the Pencil Museum in Keswick.

 - Wast Water in Wasdale is almost 3 miles (4.8 km) long and over one-third of a mile (540 m) wide.
 It's a glacial lake and the deepest in England.
 Both the lake and Wasdale Screes are protected as Sites of Special Scientific Interest under European Union law as Special Areas of Conservation.